tari3x/csec-modex/README.markdown

 Download
 ========

-    git clone --recursive git://github.com/tari3x/csec-modex.git
+    git clone git://github.com/tari3x/csec-modex.git

-Do not use the zip file provided by github, as it breaks symbolic links in the openssl source.
+Do not use the zip file provided by github, as it breaks symbolic links.

 Dependencies
 ============